itz-me-pandian/Abusive-Tamil-Text-Detection-Targeting-Women-on-Social-Media-DravidianLangTech-2026/readme_files/05_training_orchestration_.md

 ### Code References from Project Files:

-You can see these orchestration steps directly implemented in the `indicBert-v2.ipynb` and `xlm-roberta-base-vf.ipynb` files.
+You can see these training steps directly implemented in the `indicBert-v2.ipynb` and `xlm-roberta-base-vf.ipynb` files.

 #### 1. `TrainingArguments` Setup: